-Microsoft Internet Explorer (IE) — it comes with most pc’s, so is most widely used.
-It’s the one with the blue e.
+Microsoft Internet Explorer (IE) — It’s the one with the blue e.

 Firefox — (FF) It’s been around for a long time and for good reason has a loyal following.
 The Fox logo gives it away.